Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals: Discussion - Ultra as a Deployed Application and Its Generality

 \subsection{Development and Deployment}

-The development of ULTRA first began in Summer 2021 with a team of 8 developers and an initial prototype was created within 3 months with M0 and M1 for user feedback (August 2021)~\cite{srivastava2022ultra}.
-Once deemed promising, it was refreshed with additional data; re-imagined and re-designed in Fall 2022; improved through iterative review, feedback, and testing; enhanced with M2 and M3, and alpha-tested with users from different departments at the University of South Carolina for a year.
+The development of ULTRA first began in Summer 2021 with a team of 8 developers and an initial prototype was created within 3 months with M0 and M1 for user feedback (August 2021).
+It included a very small dataset of researchers and RFPs, a single method (i.e., a string-based matching algorithm and greedy teaming strategy), no goodness score and instead only a match percentage threshold, and a smaller-scale empirical evaluation with a few experts at a single University that indicated the promise of such a tool.
+Once the pilot study results seemed promising, ULTRA was refreshed with additional data; re-imagined and re-designed in Fall 2022; improved through iterative review, feedback, and testing; enhanced with \textit{M2} and \textit{M3,} and alpha-tested with users from different departments at the University of South Carolina for a year.
 The system was deployed on May 1, 2023 and evaluated under an IRB-approved protocol for 28 days, and the results are as reported in the paper.
-It remains publicly available for use till date.
+It remains publicly available as of writing this paper (November 2023).
 During July-August 2023, we evaluated ULTRA with data from another setting in a different country: researchers at Indian Institute of Technology-Roorkee (IIT-R), India and calls from India's funding agencies.

 One main challenge during development was access to clean data related to RFPs and relevant researcher profiles.
 Due to inconsistencies in data formatting, missing values, and irrelevant or out-of-date entries, exploring automated approaches had been unsuccessful, and data cleaning had only been possible through iterative collaborations.
 After deployment, additional challenges were raised.
 One challenge was maintaining data integrity across changes to ULTRA's servers and infrastructure, and another was change in researchers over time due to hiring or attrition.
 It was essential to run frequent tests to enhance user experience, create a working feedback loop, and ensure a scalable architecture with minimal overhead.